From Atiyah Classes to Homotopy Leibniz Algebras: Introduction

-In~\cite{Molino, Molino_topology}, Molino introduced an Atiyah class for connections ``transverse to a foliation'', which measures the obstruction to their ``projectability''.
-Molino class has many applications in geometry, for instance, in the study of differential operators on a foliate manifold \cite{Vaisman}, and of deformation quantization theory \cite{MR2223149}.
+In~\cite{Molino,Molino_topology}, Molino introduced an Atiyah class for connections ``transverse to a foliation,'' which measures the obstruction to their ``projectability.''
+Molino's class has applications in geometry, for instance, in the study of differential operators on foliated manifolds~\cite{Vaisman} and in deformation quantization~\cite{MR2223149}.

-This paper is the first in a sequence of works which aims at developing a theory of Atiyah classes in a general setting and studying their applications.
+This paper is the first in a sequence of works \cite{CSX:CR2014, LSX:CR2012, LSX:2014, VoglarieX:CMP2015, MSX:CR2015} which aim at developing in a general setting a theory of Atiyah classes and their applications.
 Our goal is to explore emerging connections between derived geometry and classical areas of mathematics such as complex geometry, foliation theory, Poisson geometry and Lie theory.
 The present paper develops a framework which encompasses both the original Atiyah class of holomorphic vector bundles and the Molino class of real vector bundles foliated over a foliation as special cases.

 Lie algebroids are the starting point of our approach.
 Indeed, holomorphic vector bundles and vector bundles foliated over a foliation may both be seen as instances of the concept of module over a Lie algebroid, a straightforward generalization of the well-known representations of Lie algebras.
-Given a Lie algebroid $L$ over a base manifold $M$, an $L$-connection on a vector bundle $E\to M$ is a bilinear map $X\otimes s \mapsto \nabla_{X}s$ from $\Gamma (L)\otimes\Gamma (E)$ to $\Gamma (E)$ satisfying the usual axioms $ \nabla_{fX}s=f\nabla_X s$ and $\nabla_X (fs)=\rho(X)f\cdot s+f\nabla_X s$ for any $f\in\cinf{M}$.
+Given a Lie algebroid $L$ over a base manifold $M$ with anchor $\rho: L\to TM$, an $L$-connection on a vector bundle $E\to M$ is a bilinear map $X\otimes s \mapsto \nabla_{X}s$ from $\Gamma (L)\otimes\Gamma (E)$ to $\Gamma (E)$ satisfying the usual axioms: $ \nabla_{fX}s=f\nabla_X s$ and $\nabla_X (fs)=\rho(X)f\cdot s+f\nabla_X s$ for all $f\in\cinf{M}$.
 If the connection is flat, $E$ is said to be a module over the Lie algebroid $L$.
 When the base is the one-point space, the $L$-modules are simply Lie algebra modules in the classical sense.
-When the base is a complex manifold $X$, the holomorphic vector bundles over a complex manifold $X$ are known to be the modules of the complex Lie algebroid $T^{0, 1}_X$ stemming from the complex manifold $X$.
-Molino's foliated bundles are modules over the Lie algebroid structure carried by the characteristic distribution of the foliation of their base.
+When the base is a complex manifold $X$, the holomorphic vector bundles over $X$ are equivalent to the modules of the complex Lie algebroid $T^{0, 1}_X$ stemming from the complex manifold $X$.
+Molino's foliated bundles are modules over the Lie algebroid structure corresponding to the foliation of their base.

 We introduce a general theory of Atiyah classes of vector bundles over Lie algebroid pairs.
 By a Lie algebroid pair $(L,A)$, we mean a Lie algebroid $L$ (over a manifold $M$) together with a Lie subalgebroid $A$ (over the same base $M$) of $L$.
 And by a vector bundle $E$ over the Lie algebroid pair $(L,A)$, we mean a vector bundle $E$ (over $M$), which is a module over the Lie subalgebroid $A$.
 Given such a Lie algebroid pair $(L,A)$ and $A$-module $E$, we consider the jet bundle $\jet{{\LoverA}}{E}$ (of order 1), whose smooth sections are the $L$-connections on $E$ extending the (infinitesimal) $A$-action on $E$ in a compatible way.
 We prove the following